hc20k/iw8-rawfiles/README.md

 # iw8-rawfiles

-Dumped raw files from IW8.
+Just a collection of rawfiles from IW8.
+(WIP)
+Dumped using DB_EnumXAssets.